sqlparser/sqlflow_public/dbobjects_relationship.md

  	end teur
  from tbl a left join TT b on (a.key=b.key)
 ```
 During the analyzing of dataflow, case expression is treated as a function.
-The column used inside the case expression will be analyzed like the arguments of a function.
+The column used inside the case expression will be treated like the arguments of a function.
 So for the above SQL, the following relation is discovered:
 ```
 tbl.kamut -> fdd -> teur
 TT.teur -> fdd -> teur